DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 \subsubsection{On the training data amount}

 We wish to study the effect of the number of sample trajectories required for training DANSE.
 For this study, we vary the number of sample trajectories - $N$ in $\mathcal{D}$, which means the size of $\mathcal{D}$.
-We keep the length of a trajectory $T$ fixed at $T=100$ and perform the experiments\footnote{This example also demonstrates that DANSE can perform with $T=100$, as used for training KalmanNet.}.
-We also have a fixed $\sigma_e^2=-10$ dB, and $\text{SMNR}=10$ dB.
+We keep the length of a trajectory $T$ fixed at $T=100$ and perform the experiments We also have a fixed $\sigma_e^2=-10$ dB, and $\text{SMNR}=10$ dB.
 We train DANSE at varying $N$ and evaluate on a test dataset $\mathcal{D}_{\text{test}}$ with $N_{\text{test}}=100, T_{\text{test}}=2000$ at the same SMNR and $\sigma_e^2$ as for training.
 The results are shown in Fig. \ref{fig:1d_lorenz_diff_N}.
-We see that DANSE requires a certain number of training sample trajectories $N$ to provide good performance.
+We see that DANSE requires around $N=1000$ training sample trajectories to provide good performance.
 The performance improves with an approximately linear trend with respect to $\log_{10} N$ for small $N$ and then shows a saturation trend.
-The performance improvement indicates an (approximate) exponential trend with respect to $N$ -- a power law behavior.
-This reminds us of performance-versus-resource, such as distortion-rate curves in source coding.
+Overall, the performance indicates an (approximate) exponential trend with respect to $N$ -- a power law behavior.
+This reminds us of usual trends in performance-versus-resource curves, such as distortion-rate curves in source coding.
 Note that we include KalmanNet's behavior in the same figure and find that it can be trained with fewer data.
 We believe that the reason is -- KalmanNet knows the process SSM.
 On the other hand, DANSE requires more data as it does not know the process SSM.